bigcommerce/dev-docs/docs/api-docs/management-apis/contextual-filters.md

 ## View active storefront filters

-There are two ways to retrieve your store's currently active storefront filters: using the Settings API or through the store's control panel.
+There are two ways to retrieve your store's currently active storefront filters:
+* Settings API
+* The store's control panel

 To view all configured filters using the API, send a `GET` request to [`/v3/settings/search/filters`](insert-link-here).

 ```http
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/settings/search/filters